Alba-22/Alba-22/README.md

 ### About me
 - Live in Ribeirão Preto, Brazil
-- Currently woking as Junior Mobile Developer at [BKPi](https://www.linkedin.com/company/bkpi/)
+- Currently woking as Mobile Developer at [BKPi](https://www.linkedin.com/company/bkpi/)
 - Computer Science Student at Federal University of Uberlândia(UFU)

 ## Some of my knowledges/tools that I use